Macusercom/lufsly/README.md

 - True Peak in dBTP with 4× oversampling, so inter-sample peaks are caught
 - Dynamic range as LRA (EBU Tech 3342), plus PLR (Peak-to-Loudness Ratio)
 - Traffic-light verdicts — too quiet / just right / too loud, how much dynamics, and whether it clipped
-- Short-term loudness graph over the whole file, with your target drawn in
+- Three charts per report on a shared time axis: Short-term loudness with your target drawn in, True Peak with a marker at every overshoot and the times listed, and dynamic range (rolling LRA)
+- Hovering any chart reads all three at that instant, with a synced crosshair
+- Codec and bitrate read from the file itself, plus a collapsible panel with its title, artist, date and encoder
 - Export any report as PNG or PDF, or copy it as text
 - Loudness targets: Podcast (−16 LUFS), Streaming (−14 LUFS), Broadcast EBU R128 (−23 LUFS), None, or your own value
 - Your own dynamic range target, tolerance and True Peak limit